St. Maurice School: History

-In September of 1958, under the direction of Monsignor Maurice Alonzo Cournoyer, St. Vital Church, opened a four-room school on Winnipeg Route 42, just south of Manahan Avenue.
+In September 1958, under the direction of Monsignor Maurice Alonzo Cournoyer, St. Vital Church, opened a four-room school on Winnipeg Route 42, just south of Manahan Avenue.
 This was with assistance from Sisters of Sion.

 On September 22, the school was dedicated to St. Maurice, in honour of Mons.
 Cournoyer.
 The official opening was conducted on September 28 by Philip Pocock.

 In the summer of 1960 four more rooms were added to the school building.

 In 1967, Fr.
 John Currie succeeded Mons.
 Cournoyer as Pastor and Director of St. Maurice School.

-Due to a declining enrolment over several years, the decision to close the school was made in June of 1970.
+Due to a declining enrolment over several years, the decision to close the school was made in June 1970.

 After eight years of service, Fr.
 Currie was moved from the parish and Fr.
 Edward Morand was approached by George Flahiff to be the new Pastor of St. Vital Church.

 On January 11, 1978, brother of Fr.
 Edward, Fr.
-Patrick Morand arrived to share the pastoral duties until July of 1978.
+Patrick Morand arrived to share the pastoral duties until July 1978.

 Through the relentless efforts of Fr.
-Patrick Morand, St. Maurice School was reopened in September of 1979, with the school becoming incorporated under the Canadian corporate law on September 4, 1979.
+Patrick Morand, St. Maurice School was reopened in September 1979, with the school becoming incorporated under the Canadian corporate law on September 4, 1979.

 The first St. Maurice School Board meeting took place on December 19, 1979.

-In September of 1980, two additional classrooms were added and in the spring of that year a gymnasium and a parish hall were completed.
+In September 1980, two additional classrooms were added and in the spring of that year a gymnasium and a parish hall were completed.

-Grades seven and eight were added in September of 1983 and two additional rooms were needed.
+Grades seven and eight were added in September 1983 and two additional rooms were needed.

 Adam Exner blessed the two new classrooms on December 11, 1983.

 On June 24, 1984, St. Maurice School paid tribute to its first Grade 8 graduating class.